PREP FOR YOUR TRIP

 Thanks for signing up to lead and/or volunteer with a mission work group to Mexico!
 Whether this will be your first time working with us or your twentieth, it will be a week you won’t forget.
-You’ll find all the information you need to prepare for your trip here: safety, what to bring, clothing, traveling with respect, food & water, making local friends, and other friendly reminders; you’ll can also learn some Spanish before your trip and meet some of the people you’ll be working with!
+You’ll find all the information you need to prepare for your trip here: COVID-19 guidelines, safety, what to bring, clothing, traveling with respect, food & water, making local friends, and other friendly reminders; you’ll can also learn some Spanish before your trip and meet some of the people you’ll be working with!
 You can also download our pre-trip info packet, which includes all the information you find here.
 If you have any questions as you get ready, please feel free to email Colleen, our coordinator.